 Whether you’re planning to flip a house, or in the middle of a project, watching these shows can provide helpful instruction and inspiration.

-Let’s give you the run down on house flipping shows so you can see the reality behind it all!
+Let’s give you the run-down on house flipping shows so you can see the reality behind it all!

 So, how did house flipping shows start?
 Well, the great economic recession hit the world in the 1980s.
 During this time, earnings from the stock market were down as house foreclosures went up.
 Guess what started to happen?

-Savvy investors were able to get great discounted prices on houses and began buying foreclosed homes, fixing them up, and reselling them to make nice profit.
+Savvy investors were able to get great discounted prices on houses and began buying foreclosed homes, fixing them up, and reselling them to make a nice profit.
 The common phrase of “house flipping” really started to take off during this time in the 1980s.

 Additionally, with more & more houses being built in the 80s and 90s, the notion of remodeling or renovating older homes became popular.

 During this time, television shows like “This Old House” emerged.
 Now, average homeowners were becoming encouraged to renovate their own homes instead of demolishing them by media personalities like Bob Vila, who was the host of This Old House.